phiphiphi31/phiphiphi31.github.io/_pages/includes/intro.md

 My research interests focus on computer vision and general AI, including visual perception in images and videos.
 I also have a special interest in multi-modal large language models (MLLM), generative AI (AIGC), and the design of foundation models (Transformer, RNNs, and Mamba).

 I am expected to graduate in June 2026.
-If you have any job opportunities available from universities or companies, please don't hesitate to contact me.
+If you have any job opportunities available from universities or companies, please contact me.

 Tel/wechat:14779773579, Email: jaffe0319@gmail.com